-Mobile Justlife was born out of this need and we now take our services to the properties people are living in.
-This has enabled more residents to access the support we provide, including:
+Taking our services out to the properties people are living in has enabled more residents to access the support we provide, including:

 We also collaborate with temporary accommodation landlords, who play a key part in providing the best possible support to residents.
-We work alongside them, supporting them in engaging with residents, and overcoming any issues that arise.
-Justlife also coordinates a quarterly landlord forum where landlords and leaders from the local council can share insights and develop collective solutions to the problems found in Unsupported Temporary Accommodation.
+Justlife coordinates a quarterly landlord forum where landlords and leaders from the local council can share insights and develop collective solutions to challenges that arise.

 The support provided by Justlife kept me sane because I'm able to keep my head above water.Justlife client